CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/attachments.md

 ![Attachments](./media/attachments/attachments-path-sap-configuration.webp)

-:::note
+:::caution
 In this example we are only adding attachment to the backend.
 We are not linking this attachment to a Sales Order.
 This needs to be done in a custom controller.
-We are adding attachments from this example to Sales Orders in Custom controller tutorial.
+We are adding attachments from this example to Sales Orders in [Custom controller](custom-controller.md) tutorial.
 :::

-#### Final look of application
+#### Final Look of Application

 ![Add](./media/attachments/add-attachment-dialog.webp)